mozilla/mig/doc/modules.rst

-When the agent receives a command to execute, it looks up modules in the global list ``modules.Available``, and if a module is registered to execute the command, calls its runner function to get a new object representing the run, and then calls that object's ``Run`` method.
+When the agent receives a command to execute, it looks up modules in the global list ``modules.Available``, and if a module is registered to execute the command, calls its runner function to get a new instance representing the run, and then calls that instance's ``Run`` method.

 Runner Interface
 ~~~~~~~~~~~~~~~~